essadek/arabicSpell/README.md

 # spellNumbers

-A Java Class utility that spells numbers in arabic.
+A Java Class utility that spells numbers in arabic words.

 Converted and fixed from :
   * C# project: Number To Word (Arabic Version) http://www.codeproject.com/KB/cs/NumberToWord.aspx

-Worked in many cases but it may need to be tested further.
+Need to be tested further.